 A little sweet, earthy warm flavors and a mild pungent kick!
 This Orange Spiced Mulled Wine is so cozy and delicious.
 It also smells absolutely divine!
-Serve it warm or at room temperature, this mulled wine makes for a perfect holiday party drink.
+Serve it warm or at room temperature, this spiced wine makes for a perfect holiday party drink.

 Over the past few years, a lot of baking bloggers have inspired me with their cookie wreath photography.
 I had gawked, admired and planned to try something similar until I finally implemented it last week.
 I made these soft almond orange snowflake cookies.
-These cookies have the richness of almond and a subtle orange taste.
+These Almond Sugar cookies have the richness of almond and a subtle orange taste.
 The icing that I used is super easy with just two ingredients.

 The temperature has finally started to shoot up, giving us a full feeling of summer.
 The clear blue sky, the mildly warm breeze always calls for something refreshing and this tropical fruit ginger juice is the answer.
 It’s sweet, zesty and so uplifting.
 Make a big batch because you will love it!